davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index.md

 #### Required Files

-The following file(s) have been provided for this homework.
+The following file(s) have been provided for this project.

 - [Lab7_TurtleDrawer.zip](Lab7_TurtleDrawer.zip)